 A recent working paper by the Stockholm Environmental Institute analyzed a number of scenarios to answer the question of how the proposed "Keystone XL might affect the global oil market by increasing supply, decreasing prices, and thus increasing global oil consumption."
 The study concludes that the "approval of the Keystone XL pipeline could lead (depending on assumptions about how much of the oil would otherwise make it to market) to an increase in global GHG emissions four times as big as prior analyses have concluded and potentially counteract some of the flagship emission reduction policies of the U.S. Government."
 In December 2013, Barclays Bank released its "Global 2014 E&P Spending Outlook" with its projections and recommendations for the new year.
-It stated: "Approval of the northern leg of the Keystone XL pipeline, which will transport oil from Alberta to Cushing, remains the most significant catalyst for improving takefrom Alberta to Cushing, remains the most significant cataryst for improving take-away bottlenecks, in our view."
-Goldman Sachs, in a 2013 research report, entitled, "Getting oil out of Canada: Heavy oil diffs expected to stay wide and volatile," wrote: "In the event that either the Keystone XL newbuild or Alberta Clipper expansion (or both) encounter further delays, we believe risk would grow that Canadian heavy oil/oil sands supply would remain trapped in the province of Alberta, putting downward pressure on WCS pric-ing on both an absolute basis and versus WTI."
-Goldman Sachs's emphasis that Keystone XL and the expansion of the Alberta Clipper pipeline are linchning to future tar sands growth is especially significant in
+It stated: "Approval of the northern leg of the Keystone XL pipeline, which will transport oil from Alberta to Cushing, remains the most significant catalyst for improving takeaway bottlenecks, in our view."

+Goldman Sachs, in a 2013 research report, entitled, "Getting oil out of Canada: Heavy oil diffs expected to stay wide and volatile," wrote: "In the event that either the Keystone XL newbuild or Alberta Clipper expansion (or both) encounter further delays, we believe risk would grow that Canadian heavy oil/oil sands supply would remain trapped in the province of Alberta, putting downward pressure on WCS pricing on both an absolute basis and versus WTI."

+Goldman Sachs's emphasis that Keystone XL and the expansion of the Alberta Clipper pipeline are linebules to future for sands growth is especially significant in